diagrams/diagrams-doc/doc/arrow.rst

 the head is touching `(1,0)`:math:.
 This rotation flips the arrow vertically.

-In order to get the arrow to be concave we might initially think we could create the shaft reversing the order of the angles, using `arc (1/2 :: Turn) 0`, but this won't work either, as it creates a downwards curving arc from, say, `(0,0)`:math: to `(1,0)`:math: that does not need to be rotated.
-The only way to achieve the desired result of making the arrow pointing from `(0,0)`:math: to `(1,0)`:math: curve upwards is to move the origin of the arrow using `reverseTrail`:
+In order to get the arrow to curve upwards we might initially think we could create the shaft reversing the order of the angles, using `arc (1/2 :: Turn) 0`, but this won't work either, as it creates a downwards curving arc from, say, `(0,0)`:math: to `(1,0)`:math: that does not need to be rotated.
+The only way to achieve the desired result of making the arrow pointing from `(0,0)`:math: to `(1,0)`:math: curve upwards is to reverse the trail:

 .. class:: lhs